mitotic/graphterm/docs/virtual-setup.rst

  5. After the new AWS Linux server has completed configuration, which can take several minutes, its IP address and *server domain name* will be displayed.

-If all went well, and you provided your GMail address, *skip to Step 8.*
+ 6. If all went well and you are using Google Authentication, type the URL ``http://server_domain_name/_gauth`` to view instructions on how to set it up.
+If you provided your GMail address for ``ec2launch``, *skip to Step 9* after completing the setup.

- 6. If you are not using Google Authentication, or something went wrong with the AWS setup, type the following command using the new domain name to login to the password-less super user account ``ubuntu``:
+ 7. If you are not using Google Authentication, or something went wrong with the AWS setup, type the following command using the new domain name to login to the password-less super user account ``ubuntu``: